avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 /*
  * @title IACP99Manager
- * @notice The IACP99Manager interface is the interface for the ACP99Manager contract.
+ * @notice The IACP99Manager interface represents the functionality for sovereign L1
+ * validator management, as specified in ACP-77
  */
 interface IACP99Manager {
-    /// @notice Emitted when an initial validator is registered event RegisterInitialValidator(
+    /// @notice Emitted when an initial validator is registered event RegisteredInitialValidator(
         bytes32 indexed nodeID, bytes32 indexed validationID, uint64 weight
     );
-    /// @notice Emitted when a validator registration to the L1 is initiated event InitiateValidatorRegistration(
+    /// @notice Emitted when a validator registration to the L1 is initiated event InitiatedValidatorRegistration(
         bytes32 indexed nodeID,
         bytes32 indexed validationID,
         bytes32 registrationMessageID,